How Long Is a Cross Country Race: Important Factors and Tips to Remember

 You can choose from a simple watch to a more complicated touchscreen GPS watch to wear as you run.

-However, checking the competition’s guidelines will not hurt as some races don’t allow a participant to wear a watch, especially GPS ones.
+However, checking the competition’s guidelines will not hurt, as some races, especially GPS ones, don’t allow participants to wear watches.

-For some athletes, wearing a watch while training is a must but not during competitions since it may only add to the distraction causing them to lose their focus.
+For some athletes, wearing a watch while training is a must, but not during competitions, as it may only add to the distraction, causing them to lose their focus.

 >